launchdarkly/launchdarkly-toolbar/packages/demo-nextjs/README.md

 ## Development

-This demo is part of a pnpm monorepo workspace and automatically uses the local version of the LaunchDarkly Toolbar from `packages/toolbar/`.
-Any changes to the toolbar library will be reflected after rebuilding the toolbar package.
+This demo uses the latest beta version of the LaunchDarkly Toolbar from npm (`@launchdarkly/toolbar@0.22.2-beta.1`).
+This ensures you're testing with the most recent published version of the toolbar.

 ## Troubleshooting